infinex-xyz/infinex-docs/craterun/README.md

 The overall flow of a crate opening is as follows:
 1. The user intiates the process by calling the `requestCrateOpening` function on the `CrateOpener` contract.
 2. After the request is submitted, an automated Pyth service will generate a random number, triggering the `RandomNumberProcessed` event on the `CrateOpener` contract.
-3. Then, using the generated `randomNumber` as the seed, a set of psuedo-random numbers will be derived.
+3. Then, using the generated `randomNumber` as the seed, a set of pseudo-random numbers will be derived.
 This set of numbers will be used to draw the crates that the user has won.

 ---